 To make my readers understandable I’ve come up with 3 stories and related questions.

-Yes Google disabled his account for invalid click activity.
+Yes, Google disabled his account for invalid click activity.
 Mr. X won’t get a single penny from his earnings.
-Google says the money would be returned to the advertisers.
-He failed in providing stats while applying for the reconsideration.
-Google banned him for lifetime.
+Google says the money will be returned to the advertisers.
+He failed in providing stats while applying for reconsideration.
+Google banned him for a lifetime.

-Questions to Google
+Questions to Google (Part 1)

 1. Why should publishers need to sacrifice their previous earnings for the sake of invalid clicks?

-2. How can you blame a publisher if he can’t control the traffic and invalid clicks.
+2. How can you blame a publisher if he can’t control the traffic and invalid clicks?

 3. Failing to provide suspicious traffic doesn’t mean the publisher is guilty of invalid click activity.
 What is your stance on it?

-4. If Google could sniff any unusual activity then why can’t they distinguish between fake traffic and genuine traffic.
+4. If Google could sniff any unusual activity, then why can’t they distinguish between fake traffic and genuine traffic?

 Google found some suspicious activity on his blogs.
-Mr. Y was banned for lifetime.
+Mr. Y was banned for a lifetime.
 He lost his earnings and he can’t monetize his YouTube channel any more.
 He tried other alternatives to monetize his blogger blogs.
-He was successful in attracting huge traffic to one of his blog.
-One day Google removed his blogger blog saying that it seems as a spammy blog.
+He was successful in attracting huge traffic to one of his blogs.
+One day Google removed his blogger blog saying that it seems like a spam blog.

-Questions to Google
+Questions to Google (Part 2)

-Sometimes bloggers may not have a backup of his blog.
-Moreover if a blogger applies for blog reconsideration it may take 15 days or more.
-In the meantime traffic gets evaporated and blogger is left with bad reputation.
+Sometimes bloggers may not have a backup of their blog.
+Moreover, if a blogger applies for blog reconsideration it may take 15 days or more.
+In the meantime, traffic gets evaporated and bloggers are left with a bad reputation.
 Google may argue that it is offering hosting for free and they have their own policies.
-Then why the hell did they bought Blogger and maintaining it if they are not concerned about the users.
+Then why the hell did they buy Blogger and maintain it if they are not concerned about the users.

-2. If a blogger found guilty of invalid ad clicks on blog then why should he sacrifice his YouTube earnings and monetization program.
+2. If a blogger found guilty of invalid ad clicks on blog, then why should he sacrifice his YouTube earnings and monetization program.

-Sometimes he starts blogger blogs exclusively for events like Mothers day, fathers day, valentines day, Thanksgiving day or friendship day and examination results.
+Sometimes he starts blogger blogs exclusively for events like Mother’s Day, Father’s Day, Valentine’s Day, Thanksgiving Day or friendship day and examination results.
 In simple words he does keyword stuffing which is illegal according to Google.
-Mr. Z also created secret groups on social networking sites to get his Adsense ads clicked by members.
-But, he aggressively earns hundreds of thousands of dollars per month without adding any value to the readers.
+Mr. Z also created secret groups on social networking sites to get his AdSense ads clicked by members.
+But he aggressively earns hundreds of thousands of dollars per month without adding any value to the readers.

-Questions to Google
+Questions to Google (Part 3)

 1. Is it not an illegitimate activity?
-Users are often annoyed to see useless sites with lots of keywords ranking on first page of Google.
+Users are often annoyed to see useless sites with lots of keywords ranking on the first page of Google.
 They are earning thousands of dollars and Google doesn’t find anything wrong with event blogs.